 Posted on behalf of Phillips Disability, P.C. on Sep 14, 2015 in Qualifying Conditions

 If you are severely limited in your work and living activities due to rheumatoid arthritis (RA), you may qualify for Social Security Disability (SSD) benefits.
 In order for your claim to be approved by the Social Security Administration (SSA), you will be required to prove that you cannot work regularly.

-If you have rheumatoid arthritis and have been denied SSD benefits, the Social Security Disability lawyers at Phillips Disability can assist you.
+If you have rheumatoid arthritis and have been denied SSD benefits, a Phoenix Social Security Disability lawyer at Phillips Disability can assist you.
 We have years of experienced guiding our clients through the appeals process to ensure they successfully get the benefits they need.

 Rheumatoid arthritis is an autoimmune disease where a persons immune system attacks their own joints, not just targeting foreign viruses and bacteria.
 It usually impacts hand and feet joints and the inflammation and swelling can be extremely painful.
 The effects of this chronic illness may include progressing deformity of joints and erosion of bones.
 Day to day activities like grasping objects or performing tasks may be challenging or even impossible for someone with RA.

 Rheumatoid arthritis typically affects people 40 to 60 years of age, women, people with RA in their family history, and smokers.
 When it comes to receiving SSD benefits, almost one-third of beneficiaries have a type of musculoskeletal condition like a severe arthritis, a back injury or another form of connective tissue or skeletal condition.